soblenes32/LSM9DS1-Pi4j-Driver/README.md

 # LSM9DS1 Pi4j Driver

 This package contains a java driver to poll the Sparkfun LSM9DS1 IMU breakout board.
-This project is a driver to be used in conjunction with the pi4j framework.
-It is designed to provide an efficient high-level interface to read raw and interpreted IMU polling data from the chip via the I2C bus.
+The driver is designed to be used in conjunction with the pi4j framework in order to provide an efficient high-level interface to read raw and interpreted IMU polling data from the chip via the I2C bus.

 ## Getting Started

-As this driver is relatively lightweight with few dependencies, it may be included in your project in one of two ways:
+As this driver is relatively lightweight, it may be included in your project in one of two ways:
 * Directly copy the source java files into your project
 * Execute the gradle build script via the command line and include the compiled jars at build/lib/*.jar into your project dependencies